VA Loan Interest Rates

 A general rule of thumb for the hybrid ARM for veterans is that if you plan on moving, selling, or refinancing your house within 3-7 years then the VA ARM could be the better interest rate for you.

+Who sets interest rates, why do interest rates change, and how to know when to lock your interest rate in?
 Interest rates are set daily by each individual bank or lender.
 We do not post daily interest rates on our site because each of our approved VA lenders will have different interest rates.
-What we do offer here at LowVARates however is a guarantee that one of our approved lenders will get you the lowest Annual Percentage Rate (APR) or we will pay you $250.
+What we do offer here at LowVARates however is a guarantee that one of our approved lenders will get you the low Annual Percentage Rate (APR) or we will pay you $250.
 It is important for you to do your homework and make sure you are getting a competitive interest rate for your VA loan.

 Interest rates change daily.
 Interest-rate movements are based on the simple concept of supply and demand.
 If the demand for credit (loans) increases, so do interest rates.
 This is because there are more buyers, so sellers can command a better price, i.e. higher rates.
 If the demand for credit reduces, then so do interest rates.
 This is because there are more sellers than buyers, so buyers can command a lower better price, i.e. lower rates.
 When the economy is expanding there is a higher demand for credit, so rates move higher, whereas when the economy is slowing the demand for credit decreases and so do interest rates.